-Burn-in for audio cables, is it fact or fiction?
+Burn-in for audio cable, is it fact or fiction?
 And, I would like to state there is also a burn-in or break-in period for anything having electrical components.
 It is to do with the actual cable you use as when new has no directionality.
 And, by running a current through it for a few days gives it a direction and straightens out all the obstructions.
 But, as with everything on this earth, you have to try for your self.
 And, you will hear the difference after only a few days, because ‘Burn-in’ is essential, and certainly not fiction!

 Every person hears things differently.
 And, Some people suffer from hearing deficiencies or have hearing loss at specific frequencies.
 Every person’s head is a different shape and size, which alters the connection channels from the inner ear to the outer ear.
 There are also things like wax build-up and fluid build-up in the ears.
 They are changing the efficiency of a persons’ hearing ability, as the sounds are transmitted from the outer ear to the inner ear.